joemasilotti/masilotti.com/_posts/2017-08-22-where-is-joe.md

 We will be working remotely from different cities, exploring all they have to offer.
 Montreal, Portland, Nashville, Charleston, and New Orleans are all on our list.
 Follow more real-time on [Twitter](https://twitter.com/joemasilotti), and reach out if you want to grab a drink or chat code!

-## Masilotti.com is Still for Tech
+## Masilotti.com is still for tech

 Instead of trying to squeeze in all of our adventures and recipes on Masilotti.com, we've started a new blog.
 This site will keep its focus on Swift, Ruby, and testing.